-that you may have lost a good part of your true “self”.
+You may have lost a good part of your true “self.”

-You simply are not the person you were at the beginning of the relationship.
+You simply aren't the person anymore you were at the beginning of the relationship.

 This partial identity loss is one of the main reasons you feel how you feel today, the feeling like someone pulled the rug out from under you.

-What does this really mean, and how is it actually possible to lose parts of our “selves”?
+What does this mean, and how is it actually possible to lose parts of our “selves”?

 The Identity Loss After A Relationship Split

-Unfortunately, the “one” also stands for the belief that all the personal issues we are struggling with our whole lives will just cease to exist.
+Unfortunately, the “one” also includes the belief that all the personal issues we are struggling with our whole lives will just cease to exist.

 Wiped away by eternal love.

-Society reinforces such beliefs, (ask my 5 year old twin daughters about princesses and princes).
+Society reinforces such beliefs, (ask my twin daughters about princesses and princes).

 There are consequences for these unrealistic expectations.